 - Zoos and kennels

 The campus tagline “Small Campus.
-Big Degree.” is not the only thing the University of Minnesota Crookston offers sophomore Maggie Mills, an animal science and communication double major from Lake City, Minn.
+Big Degree.” is not the only thing the University of Minnesota Crookston offers Maggie Mills, an animal science and communication double major from Lake City, Minn.
 “You gain a solid education, and a caring supportive system that is there to help you grow and thrive,” she says.
 Learn more.

 Seniors enrolled in their capstone animal science course at the U of M Crookston talk about their experiences in the major and in general on campus.
 This video was captured during spring semester 2015 by student communications assistant Monika Sweet.